 The taxability of salary is based on the rule that salary is taxable on due or receipt basis, whichever is earlier.
-However, it is likely that, an employee may receive salary in arrears or in advance in the current year, such arrears / advance will be taxed in the year in which these arrears/advance are paid or allowed to the employee.
+However, it is likely that an employee may receive salary in arrears or in advance in the current year, such arrears / advance will be taxed in the year in which such arrears / advance is paid or allowed to the employee.
 Due to this the taxable income of the employee may increase and the employee would be required to pay tax at higher rate than he would have been, if there were no such arrears or advance salary.
 In such cases the employee can claim relief under section 89.
+In order to claim such relief, the employee is required to mandatorily e-file Form 10E on the income tax portal before filing the Income Tax Return.

 The employee can also claim relief under this section for leave encashment, gratuity, and pension received in the financial year.